This course requires 2 options.

 Students are assessed on the following topics:

-• Get assessed in the practical performance of a choice of Athletics, Skiing, Snowboarding, or the students' sport of choice.
+•Get assessed in the practical performance of a choice of Athletics, Squash, and/or the students' sport of choice.

 Athletics practical performance training for improvement in 5-Star Award.